 You can declare a background color and either light or dark text for your toast notification.
 Note that this setting also applies to your tiles—toast and tile notification background and text colors are always linked.

-: Windows Phone Store apps do not allow you to set a text or background color.
+Note For Windows Phone Store apps, you cannot set a text or background color.
 The toast's background color is the system accent color, which can be chosen by the user in Settings, and the text is always light.

 The following example shows the XML that is inserted in the package.appxmanifest file as a result of these choices.
 The ForegroundText and BackgroundColor attributes are added to the manifest's VisualElements element.

 The app's small logo image is displayed in the lower right corner of each toast notification, to identify to the user which app has raised it.

 Note Windows Phone 8.1 does not use this logo image.
 The tile shows only the app's display name (stated in the manifest) or nothing.